 Most mattresses with high-quality materials and extended warranties can be found at $2,000.
 In contrast, mattresses at $500 may be limited in available materials and features.
 Customers can expect a 10-year warranty, no matter the price.

 Sleep position can determine what type of mattress you buy.
-Some materials may be better suited towards specific sleeping positions.
-For example, those who sleep on their side may find a medium firm mattress ideal like a memory foam.
+Some materials may be better suited to specific sleeping positions.
+For example, those who sleep on their side may find a medium-firm mattress ideal like memory foam.